 Amitriptyline should not be used if you’ve had a heart attack, a heart rhythm disorder, or recent seizures or strokes.

-As amitriptyline can make you excessively tired, you should avoid driving or operating dangerous equipment if you are feeling tired.
+Amitriptyline can make you excessively tired, so you should avoid driving or operating dangerous equipment if you are feeling fatigued.

 Finally, it would be best if you were careful with alcohol as the effects of alcohol can be magnified while on this drug.
 Also, you should inform your doctor if you take other medications such as thyroxine, other anti-depressants, and certain analgesics such as tramadol.